-Description In two selected computer sessions the student will be required to save and upload a set of computer tasks carried out in the class for assessment.
-The first set of tasks for assessment will be on statistical inference using Excel and the second one will be on the regression model using Gretl.
-Each set of tasks is worth 10% of the final mark.
+Description In one selected computer class during the semester the student will be required to upload a set of computer tasks carried out in the class for assessment.
+This set of tasks will be based on the regression model using GRETL and is worth 30% of the final mark.
 The questions and the data will be provided at the start of the class and the answers must be uploaded before the end of the class.
+A minimum mark of 3 in the computerbased assessment is required for the student to pass the course.